giampaolo/psutil/docs/index.rst

     That means that if the :class:`Process` instance is old enough and the PID has been reused in the meantime you might end up interacting with another process.
-    The only exceptions for which process identity is pre-emptively checked (via PID + creation time) and guaranteed are for :meth:`nice` (set),
+    The only exceptions for which process identity is preemptively checked (via PID + creation time) and guaranteed are for :meth:`nice` (set),
     :meth:`ionice`  (set),